rstemmer/musicdb/docs/source/usage/install.rst

 For providing a secured access to the audio stream provided by MusicDB, `Icecast <https://icecast.org/>`_ is recommended.
 This section shows how to setup Icecast and how to connect MusicDB with Icecast.
+If you used the package manager to install MusicDB, Icecast has already been installed as dependency.

 .. note::